overthesun/simoc-web/Education_Readme.txt

 5. Then open the web browser and choose SIMOC from the bookmarks bar (or type localhost:8080 into the browser) SIMOC should load in.

+6. Then choose PROCEED on the SIMOC page
+7. Next choose Sign in as a Guest
+8. Next choose Sign in as a Guest
+9. Press Ctrl+S on the keyboard, a menu to SAVE FILE will pop up.
+10. Hit the x in the upper right corner
+11. Choose Live Mode
+12. Click the hamburger (3 lines) in the upper right of the "Sensors" panel.
+13. Choose Add Panel
+14. Choose Select Panel
+15. Choose Relative Humidity
+16. Now all the sensor are running on the scd-30 and the live graphs are displaying, try breathing on the sensor to observe changes.